How We Keep Our Kitchen Safe and Organized with Kids

 These faucet extenders were very helpful when my kids were younger!

 Now that they are older, we use our dishwasher as the drying rack; we prefer to keep our counters clear.
-We’ve since given away our over-the-sink rack so that we have one less thing to wash!
+We’ve since given away our over-the-sink rack, so we have one less thing to wash!

 Kitchen drawer organization